 Rebecca Murray, is the associate dean of social and applied sciences for the Creighton College of Arts and Sciences.
 She received her PhD in criminal justice from the University of Nebraska in 2005 and has been at Creighton for 14 years.
 She served as faculty and later chair of the Department of Cultural and Social Studies before moving into the Dean’s office as a full-time administrator.
 She has authored two books and over a dozen articles that research a number of topics, including the spatial analysis of crime and the effect of urban structures on crime and violence.
 She has worked closely with a number of local agencies to promote positive change in the community.
 Dr. Murray co-authored the grant that brought NEVAA to life and has since been the primary supervisor and facilitator of its academic programs.

 Lacey Craven joined Creighton in 2017 as the director of Nebraska Victim Assistance Academy (NEVAA).
 Her unique role on campus provides comprehensive, academically based training opportunities for victim advocates and allied professionals in Nebraska.
 Lacey oversees the development of victim-centered curriculum for NEVAA’s 40-hour summer training academy for victim service providers.
 She also provides additional community trainings on vicarious trauma and ethics in victim services.

 With over 10 years of experience working in academic settings, Lacey is committed to educating students, colleagues and the community through establishing strong connections.
-Firmly rooted in the belief that individualism, vulnerability and human sensitivity can create change, she is finishing up her MS in Negotiation and Conflict Resolution at Creighton University (2019).
+She firmly believes that individualism, vulnerability and human sensitivity can create change.
+Craven holds a bachelor’s degree in Criminal Justice and a master’s degree in Negotiation and Conflict Resolution.